OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     :widths: 20,20,20,20,20,20,20
     :header: "AccNumber", "PolNumber", "CondTag", "CondNumber", "CondLimit6All", "PolPerilsCovered", "CondPeril"

-    "Acc4", "Pol1",  "California",  "1",  "10,000,000", "WW1;QQ1", "QQ1"
+    "Acc3", "Pol1",  "California",  "1",  "10,000,000", "WW1;QQ1", "QQ1"

 |

-The **PolPerilsCovered** field specifies that the policy is subject to 'All wind' perils and 'All earthquake' perils.
+The **PolPerilsCovered** field specifies that the policy is subject to 'All wind perils', 'All earthquake perils' and 'All flood perils'.

-However the **CondPeril** field specifies that the condition is subject to 'All earthquake' perils only.
+However the **CondPeril** field specifies that the condition is subject to 'All earthquake perils' only.

 This means that the sub-limit will only apply to losses arising from earthquake perils on the policy.